coliasgroup/microkit_sdf_gen/README.md

 ## Developing

+All the tooling is currently written in [Zig](https://ziglang.org/download/) with bindings for other languages available.

+To work on the tooling you will need the Zig compiler.

-You will need an up-to-date, master version of Zig.
-Please see https://ziglang.org/download/.
+Right now we rely on unreleased features of Zig which means you will need a master version of Zig, e.g version `0.14.0-dev.2079+ba2d00663` or higher.
+See https://ziglang.org/download/.

 ### Zig bindings